DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Tumour cells contain abundant mucin which can be identified by staining with Alcian blue and periodic acid-Schiff (PAS).
-Immunohistochemically, Paget cells stain for epithelial membrane antigen (EMA), low molecular weight cytokeratins (CK7+) and CD23 with variable positivity for carcinoembrionic antigen (CEA).
+Immunohistochemically, Paget cells stain for epithelial membrane antigen (EMA), low molecular weight cytokeratins (CK7+) and CD23 with variable positivity for carcinoembryonic antigen (CEA).
 High molecular weight cytokeratins stain the surrounding epidermis and highlight the negative Paget cells.

-Melanoma in-situ: In contrast to Paget, melanoma is negative for cytokeratins, EMA and CEA.
+Melanoma in situ — in contrast to Paget, melanoma is negative for cytokeratins, EMA and CEA.
 S100, HMB-45 and MART-1 are usually negative in Paget’s disease and positive in melanoma.

 Squamous cell carcinoma (SCC) in situ (intraepidermal carcinoma) — P63 is positive in SCC in situ, differentiating from Paget.
 Cytokeratin seven may be positive in both Paget and SCC in situ.

 Sebaceous carcinoma in situ — adipophilin positive, CEA negative, GCDFP-15 negative.